-For students coming to the U.S. from another country, we realize there can be specific concerns for internationals, not only as you prepare to begin your journey to Auburn, but also once you arrive and are living in a culture different from your own.
-In this section, we have included information that should be helpful to you as an international student.
-We encourage you to review the sections below, which offers guidance for various steps along your journey.
+For students coming to the U.S. from another country, we realize there can be specific concerns, not only as you prepare for your journey to Auburn, but also once you arrive and are living in a culture different from your own.
+In addition to the many resources below, we offer this comprehensive International Student Relocation Guide 23-24 for our international students.

 Many international students have found the campus and the broader community surrounding Auburn University to be a true “home away from home.”
-An invaluable way to learn about life in the U.S. and Auburn is to connect with current international students, which you can do by contacting one or more representatives from various international student organizations.
+An invaluable way to learn about life in the U.S. and Auburn is to get involved in campus life, student organizations, and our Cross-Cultural Programs.

-During designated days prior to the start of Fall and Spring semesters, the Graduate School offers a shuttle service from Hartsfield Jackson Atlanta International Airport (ATL) to Auburn University.
-For more information, see our Airport Shuttle Registration page.
+Airport Shuttle Service is offered during designated days prior to the start of Fall and Spring semesters for international students.
+The Graduate School offers a shuttle service from Hartsfield Jackson Atlanta International Airport (ATL) to Auburn University.
+For more information on days and times, or to reserve a spot, see our Airport Shuttle Registration page.

 Temporary Housing information can be Our “Settling In” page that lists some local hotels for temporary housing information.

 Beware of Housing Scams targeting international students

 Short & Long Term Housing in Auburn options are listed on our Settling In page.
 Our most comprehensive housing information is found in our International Student Relocation Guide 23-24 (PDF).